Noobzie/SimpleGoWebserver/README.md

 # SimpleGoWebserver
-Simple webser written in Go to learn go
+Simple webserver written in Go to learn